rudresh-coder/AutoInspect/README.md

 # 13. Persistence

-The application uses PostgreSQL to persist image processing information.
+AutoInspect uses PostgreSQL to persist image-processing metadata and analysis results.

 Stored information includes:

 - Processing ID
-- Filename
-- File size
+- Filename and file size
 - Image dimensions
-- Processing status
+- Processing status and timestamps
-- Creation timestamp
-- Updated timestamp
-- Processing start timestamp
-- Processing completion timestamp
-- Error message
+- Error information
 - Analysis results

-The database allows the application to retrieve processing results after the background job has completed.

-Image files themselves are currently stored locally, while their metadata and analysis results are persisted in PostgreSQL.
+Uploaded images are stored in **Cloudflare R2**, while metadata and analysis results are stored in **PostgreSQL**.

-The processing ID acts as the identifier connecting the uploaded image, background-processing job, database record, and frontend status requests.
+The processing ID links the uploaded image, R2 object, background-processing job, database record, and frontend status requests.

+During processing, the RQ worker temporarily downloads the image from R2, performs the analysis, and removes the temporary file afterward.

 ---